 Note: In response to the circumstances surrounding COVID-19, NISO understands that staff at an increasing number of organizations are working remotely.
 During this unique situation, we are allowing registrants to share the sign-on instructions with your colleagues so that they may join the broadcast directly, irrespective of where they are located.

-NOTE: Members of NISO automatically receive sign-on credentials for both halves of this two-part event as a member benefit.
-There is no need to register separately.
+NOTE: Members of NISO automatically received sign-on credentials for both halves of this two-part event as a member benefit.
+There is no need to register for the recording.
 Check your institutional membership status here.

 For Online Events